 What’s the difference between using social media to hurt ourselves and hurt others, vs using social media to help ourselves and make the world a better place?
-In a word, wisdom.
-Wisdom is important because it helps us discern the right action and use these incredibly powerful tools for good rather than in service of our egos.
+Wisdom is the principle difference.
+Being wise is important because it helps us discern the right action and use these incredibly powerful tools for good rather than in service of our egos.

 As men, we naturally want to grow into tribal elders and pass on advice to younger men to help them live their best lives.

-What we can pass on is wisdom earned through our life experience.
+Instead, wise people pass on what they’ve learned through their life experience.
 For instance, in his bestselling book Twelve Rules for Life, Jordan Peterson discusses a rule that he and his wife have.
 When they’re in the middle of a fight, they will go into separate rooms and each will identify every way–large or small–that they themselves contributed to the fight.
 Then they’ll share what they came up with with each other.
 This rule helps them preserve peace in their marriage.

 This is wisdom learned through life experience, which Peterson is passing down to the next generation.

-Wisdom is important because it is highly useful, and the wisdom of tribal elders is something that young men crave and need.
+Wisdom is important because it is highly useful, and the learnings of wise people (tribal elders) is something that young men crave and need.
 However, it’s not easy to find–a simple Google search won’t do the trick.
 Cultivating wisdom gives us something meaningful to pass on to the next generation of men.